Artist in Residence 2019, Lancelot Schaubert

 Read “Flower in Hand” by Lancelot Schaubert

-Read Lancelot’s prior post to follow the development of his 2019 Artist in Residence film project.
+Read Lancelot’s second post to follow the development of his 2019 Artist in Residence project.

 All materials are copyrighted by the artist and used here by permission.